Don't Pay the Ferryman. It's a music video by Chris De Burgh and I can't find a decent quality video of the original online. That's all I know.

 And while I'm on my soapbox, I'm also glad that downloading music brought the price of CDs to a realistic rate.
 The 2000 model of paying $15.99 for a music CD that cost $50,000 to make and market, while paying the same price for a movie DVD that cost $100,000,000 to make and market, was such an obviously blatant rip-off from the music industry.
 The fact that every single one of them did it together is an example of anti-capitalist collusion.
 Worse, when we discovered that musicians selling well into Platinum record category weren't making a dime off of album sales?
 That's when we fans - who are fans of the artist and not the factory - were delighted to see the music industry cave in on itself, burying the corrupt, monopolistic bastards alive!

 Which is why I love Capitalism!
-The recording studios priced themselves right out of the market and there was nothing and no one who would rush to their aid (too big to fail, like hell!).
+The recording studios priced themselves right out of their own market and there was nothing and no one who would rush to their aid (too big to fail, like hell!).
 Most CDs these days cost a more respectable $5.00 to $10.00.

 Okay, I'm off my soapboax and that had nothing to do with Chris de Burgh.